 Students working with me will take coursework in Geography and other disciplines, such as Biology/Ecology, Biostatistics, and Computer Science.
 PhD students are typically funded through teaching assistantships.
 I make every attempt to support students on research assistantships on my projects.
 The ideal candidate for graduate study should have some combination of the following skills: programming/statistical computing (MATLAB, python, R, etc.), remote sensing, GIS, machine learning, or ecology.

 Please contact me via email (firstname.lastname@example.org) if you are interested in applying to work with me on a MA or PhD.
 In the email, describe what type of remote sensing research is of particular interest to you, what led you to your interest in geography, and attach a resume/CV.
 We can then set up a phone call or Zoom call to chat in more detail.
+Our department only accepts students for the Fall semester.
+If interested please email me the fall prior to the desired fall semester.
 All of the information about how to apply to the MA or PhD program in Geographical & Sustainability Sciences is available on the departmental website.